Dynamic-Book/doc/technical/DyboApp/README.md

 A mere schedule to develop and to test iteratively.
 It is in chronological order, however the points overlap.

-* Develop the Dynabook app
+* Develop the Dybo app
-* Test Dynabook app in school and iterate with the development (1 or 2 users)
+* Test Dybo app in school and iterate with the development (1 or 2 users)
 * Develop hardware prototype with existing hardware
-* Develop Dynabook operating system
+* Develop Dybo operating system
-* Test Dynabook app in school and iterate with the development (tenth of users)
+* Test Dybo app in school and iterate with the development (tenth of users)
-* Test Dynabook in school and iterate on the hardware and software (1 or 2 users)
+* Test Dybo in school and iterate on the hardware and software (1 or 2 users)
-* Test Dynabook hardware and software with one classroom (30 users, students and teachers)
+* Test Dybo hardware and software with one classroom (30 users, students and teachers)

 ## A2.
 People to contact

 * Caula, David (imppao), graphisme
-* Dickey, Ken (ken.dickey@whidbey.com), Smalltalker
 * Goldberg, Adele (), Smalltalk author, educator
 * Lup Yuen Lee, (@lupyuen@qoto.org), Pine phone hardware
 * MNT Research, CEO (@mntmn@mastodon.social), open hardware laptop
 * Oberson, Paul, SEM prospective
-* Pettiaux, Nicolas (@npettiaux@mamot.fr), advocacy
-* Vuletich, Juan (juan@cuis.st), Cuis-Smalltalk architect